TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 10 Business Day Processing Window: When a consumer revokes consent, you must stop all contact within 10 business days.
 This is down from the previous 30-day window.
 No excuses, no delays.

-Any Reasonable Method: Consumers can revoke consent through any reasonable method — not just by texting STOP.
-A voicemail saying "don't call me," an email requesting removal, a verbal request during a live call, or even a casual "stop contacting me" all count as valid revocation.
-You must honor it regardless of the channel.
+Any Reasonable Method: Consumers can revoke consent through any reasonable method — not just texting STOP.
+A voicemail, email, verbal request during a live call, or casual "stop contacting me" all count.
+You must honor it regardless of channel.

-Standardized Keywords: The following text keywords must be treated as automatic opt-out requests: STOP, QUIT, REVOKE, OPT OUT, CANCEL, UNSUBSCRIBE, END.
-If someone texts any of these words to your number, that is a legally binding revocation.
+Standardized Keywords: These text keywords must be treated as automatic opt-outs: STOP, QUIT, REVOKE, OPT OUT, CANCEL, UNSUBSCRIBE, END.
+Any of these texted to your number is a legally binding revocation.

-Confirmatory Text Opt-Out: As of April 11, 2025, if you send a one-time confirmatory text after an opt-out and the consumer does not respond, that silence is treated as implied revocation of consent for all future communications.
+Confirmatory Text Opt-Out: As of April 11, 2025, if you send a confirmatory text after an opt-out and the consumer does not respond, that silence is treated as implied revocation for all future communications.

 Practical Impact for Lead Buyers